If you’re planning a trip to Hot Springs Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 This loft is in the heart of downtown Hot Springs and is on the same block as the bathhouses, restaurants, and all the shops.
 The building was built in the 1890’s so there is a lot of historical charm, but the loft has been completely updated and is absolutely gorgeous!

 You absolutely cannot beat the location of this cute little house.
-Located right on bathhouse row this is the perfect spot for your trip to Hot Springs.
-This house was recently renovated and is sparkling clean, has great reviews, and has everything that you could need for a comfortable stay!
+Located right on bathhouse row in Hot Springs Arkansas this is the perfect spot for your trip to Hot Springs.

 It’s located so close to all of the attractions that you can head out in the morning and easily make stops back home if you need to.
-It’s walking distance from not only the bathhouses but also lots of amazing restaurants, places to shop and more!
+It’s within walking distance from not only the bathhouses but also lots of amazing restaurants, places to shop, and more.

 What list of places to stay in Hot Springs would be complete without mentioning The Arlington Hotel and Spa.
-With more history than we could possibly begin to mention here, it’s a must-see stop for any visitor to Hot Springs!
+If you’re looking for a Hot Springs Arkansas bath house hotel- we definitely recommend The Arlington- it’s a must-see stop for any visitor to Hot Springs.